What's the primary purpose of Google Analytics? To track, report and measure the activity that happens on your website, right?

 Want to keep going and learn how to upgrade your tagging while building a complete website tracking plan?

-Join us in Analytics Course to continue with our guide.
+Join us in Google Analytics Mastery Course to continue with our guide.

 What's your favorite tool for checking tracking tags?